sdemmitt/vps/README.md

 nano /etc/network/interfaces
 ```

-Delete each line shown.
-(Press Del Key)
+Delete each line.
+(Press and hold 'Del' Key)

 <img src="docs/images/masternode_vps/default-network-configuration.png" alt="Default Network" class="inline"/>

+File should be empty as shown.

 <img src="docs/images/masternode_vps/delete-network-configuration.png" alt="Delete Network" class="inline"/>

-Copy and paste the network configuration that was previously saved in the text editor. (from - 'Retrieve Networking Configuration' step)
+Copy the network configuration that was previously saved in the text editor. (from - 'Retrieve Networking Configuration' step)

 <img src="docs/images/masternode_vps/copy-network-configuration.png" alt="Copy Network" class="inline"/>

+Paste the network configuration into /etc/network/interfaces

 Remember: You cannot Ctrl+V to paste in the console.
 Either right click the mouse or type shift+insert (sometimes
 on keyboard it will just be INS key)